 Over the past decade, the State has refunded approximately \$4.9 billion of outstanding debt, representing approximately 70% of the State's outstanding debt, achieving budgetary savings of over \$360 million.
-Although additional refunding opportunities are being monitored, additional savings are not likely to be realized during the coming year due to the relatively modest increases in interest rates and the prohibition on advance refundings enacted in the 2017 Federal Tax Reform legislation (see Appendix D for more information).
+Refunding opportunities are continually monitored although additional savings are not likely to be realized during the coming year.

-Interest Rate Increases
+Interest Rate Levels